18 Probability

 • The odds that we threw a head in the sample is \(47/53 = 0.887\).

-The 'probability that we just threw a head' makes no sense, because the event has already occurred.
+The 'probability that we just threw a head' makes no sense, because the result is known.

 What is the probability that a new-born baby will be a boy?
 The sample space could be listed as: boy and non-boy.
-The classical approach could be used, since the sample space has two elements: \(1\div2 = 0.5\).
+Since the sample space has two elements, the classical approach suggests the probability is \(1\div2 = 0.5\).
 However, this approach is appropriate only if boys and non-boys are equally likely to be born.
 But are they?

 Using the relative frequency method can only ever produce an approximate probability, as it is based on a limited number of past observations.
 An actual probability would require an infinite number of observations.